benfjohnson/developer-dot/_posts/2017-04-25-AvaTax-17-5-patch-notes.md

 As part of our ongoing expansion, we are proud to announce the introduction of Tax Type Groups.
 This new feature allows the AvaTax API to support new tax types and to correctly distinguish between different tax domains that have different rules.
 Our first expansion includes information about a variety of tax domains including VAT input and output, excise, lodging, and bottle tax.

 During the rollout period, Avalara will be working with key partners to introduce the new functionality gradually.
-If you are interested in making use of these new tax types, please let your customer account manager know about your requirements.
+If you are interested in making use of these new tax types, please inform your customer account manager.

 <h3>New API: Create or Adjust transaction</h3>

 If you attempt to create two identical transactions with the same code, AvaTax will report an error and prevent you from creating the same transaction twice.
 The new `CreateOrAdjust` API call simplifies the process: it will either create the transaction if it does not yet exist, or adjust the transaction if it already exists.
-This new simplified API can simplify the steps necessary to ensure that a transaction exists.
+Using this API you don't need to check in advance if a transaction has already been recorded.

 Please note, however, that if a transaction has already been reported to a taxing authority, it is considered locked and the `CreateOrAdjust` API call will still return an error.
 Transactions that have been reported to a tax authority can no longer be adjusted, cancelled, or deleted due to audit maintenance laws.